1. Home

 In this case, you either need to ensure your students get tagged appropriately based on what/how they’re purchasing, or remove the requirement for tags from the content.

-It’s worth noting that by default your course and content is typically available for ‘all students’.
+It’s worth noting that by default your course and content is typically available for “all students”.
 This means all students of that course – not all students in your account.
-Using tags to limit access to content is usually used to limit specific content to specific students, such as bonus content or content unique to a specific scenario.
-More on understanding tags can found in our helpdesk article here.
+Using tags to limit access to content helps control restricted course content for specific students, such as bonus content or unique scenarios.
+More on understanding tags can found in our help desk article here.

 You need at least one lesson in your course to be able to preview it.
 A module does not count – you need at least a lesson within the module.